Honda CR-X: Third generation

 In 1992, Honda replaced the CR-X with a new, targa topped, Civic-based model called the Honda CR-X del Sol.
-The CR-X del Sol was also badged as the Civic del Sol and later the del Sol in some markets, and known simply as the CR-X in others.
-It is because of this that the del Sol is generally considered the "third generation CR-X" among enthusiasts.
-In the United States, the del Sol came in three trim lines: S (VXi in Japan, later VGi), Si (ESi in Europe), and VTEC (VTi in Europe); the JDM SiR model featured a 1.6-liter 170 PS B16 SiR-II DOHC VTEC 4-cylinder engine.
+The CR-X del Sol was badged as the Civic del Sol and later the del Sol in some markets, and known simply as the CR-X in others.
+It is because of this that the del Sol is considered by some enthusiasts to be the "third-generation CR-X".
+The del Sol came in three trim lines: S in the US / VXi in Japan, later VGi), Si in the US / ESi in Europe, and VTEC in the US / VTi in Europe; the equivalent JDM SiR model which featured a 1.6-liter 170 PS B16 SiR-II DOHC VTEC four-cylinder engine.
 Production of the del Sol ended in 1997 in North America, elsewhere in 1998 and thus, the CR-X line was retired.

 Comparison to other Honda vehicles

-Articles on the first generation Honda Insight have compared its appearance to that of the 1984–1991 CRX.
+Articles on the first-generation Honda Insight have compared its appearance to that of the 1984–1991 CRX.

 In 2010, thirteen years after the end of CRX production, Honda released the CR-Z, regarded as the spiritual successor to the CRX.